HypotheticalWhale/single-spa-reading-materials/README.md

 ### TODO

-1. Test optimal architecture (basically every MFE needs to interact with the map)
+1. Find suitable architecture (basically every MFE needs to interact with the map)
-2. Test optimal layout (basically every MFE needs to interact with the map)
+2. Find suitable layout (basically every MFE needs to interact with the map)
-3. Look at security concerns (in the works by Wei Hong's team)
+3. Look at security concerns specifically content security policy(in the works by Wei Hong's team)

 #### Comments